Playing it cool in the bedroom could be the secret of a happy love life.

-As Valentine’s Day approaches and attention (inevitably) turns to romance, Sammy Margo, author of The Good Sleep Guide and The Good Sleep Guide For Kids and sleep expert for SlumberSlumber, warns that turning up the heat in the bedroom can be a passion killer.
+Sammy Margo, author of The Good Sleep Guide and The Good Sleep Guide For Kids, warns that turning up the heat in the bedroom can be a passion killer.

-She says that bedroom temperature is one of the most frequent causes of bed-time friction, often ruining the chances of getting a good night’s sleep …. as well as cooling thoughts of romance.
+She believes that bedroom temperature is one of the most frequent causes of bed-time friction, often ruining the chances of getting a good night’s sleep – as well as cooling any thoughts of romance.

 “The idea that some like it hot and some don’t is pretty well guaranteed to raise a smile,” she says, “but this is a serious issue.
 Sleep-related problems can often be the cause of relationship breakdown.
 Tackling temperature issues could help keep a couple together.

 “Men and women often have quite different bedroom needs with men generally preferring a cooler bedroom,” Margo continues.
 “Typically women start off feeling cold when they get into bed, but rapidly get too hot.
 The professional advice is that the bedroom should ideally be between 16˚ and 18˚ Centigrade.
 That temperature will probably be a little cooler than your living room, but it’s ideally suited to induce a good night’s sleep.
 It’s a little-appreciated fact that our bodies need to cool down in order to let us fall asleep easily.